quickwit-oss/quickwit/docs/configuration/source-config.md

 Quickwit can insert data into an index from one or multiple sources.
 When creating an index, sources are declared in the [index config](index-config.md).
 Additional sources can be added later using the [CLI command](../reference/cli.md#source) `quickwit source create`.

 A source is declared using an object called source config.
 A source config uniquely identifies and defines a source.
-It consists of three parameters:
+It consists of four parameters:

 - source ID
 - source type
 - source parameters
+- transform parameters

 *Source ID*